thejspr/jekyll-scaffold.thejspr.com/README.md

-# Jekyll static site scaffold with Sass and CoffeeScript
+# Jekyll scaffold with Sass and CoffeeScript

 This repos contains a light-weight setup I use for building static sites.
 It is built upon the wonderful [Jekyll](http://jekyllrb.com/) and supports